Lamartio/LiveDataUtils/readme.md

 # LiveData utils
 When a ViewModel has to work with more complex logic and state, then the default operators  of LiveData (`map`, `switchMap` and `distinctUntilchanged`) are not enough.
 Hence this repo introduces the most popular operators from Rx, but then as extension functions on LiveData.

-There is a sample project included that demonstrates the simplicity it provides.
+There is a sample project included for demonstration.

 ## Creating LiveData